cs10/fa23/syllabus.md

 | D                  |    300-349                        |
 | F                  |    0-299                          |

-'A+' grades will be awarded at the instructor's discretion in cases of exceptional performance.

 Your total points will be rounded to the nearest integer when we compute letter grades.
 0.5 will round to 1, but 0.49 will round to 0.

 ## Exam Clobber Policy
-If your percentage score on the final is higher than your percentage score on the midterm, then we will clobber (replace) your percentage score on the midterm with your percentage score on the final.
+If your percentage score on a latter exam is higher than your percentage score on a prior exam, then we'll replace your percentage score on the prior exam with the percentage score on the latter exam.
 The clobber can never hurt your grade: if you score lower, no replacement will be done.

 ## DSP Accommodations